 - You can explore at your own pace and part of the fun is getting lost a bit.

 - BUT, renting a car in Europe can also come with surprises when you get home (like speeding tickets and tickets for not paying tolls)

 Here are some tips on renting a car in Europe:

 3. Is it possible to pick up the car in one country and drop it off in another? – Yes, but expect to pay higher drop fees.
 These costs can vary; so be sure to double-check pricing before finalizing trip logistics.
 Even dropping off a car at a different rental office than the one you picked it up in comes with drop off charges.

 4. Is a CDW (Collision Damage Waiver) necessary? – This is up to the individual but often it is better to be safe than sorry.
 When incidents occur in Europe, it may not be cheaper to purchase a CDW but it can save time to have one, as trying to fix a car rental problem from the U.S. can be challenging.
 Some of the travel insurance companies also can provide additional car rental insurance.
-In many cases, the travel insurance that My Vacation Lady can offer you, will include an additional rider for car rental collision coverage.
+In many cases, some of the travel insurance policies that My Vacation Lady can offer you, may include an additional rider for car rental collision coverage.
 It’s typically available on a daily basis and is pretty inexpensive.

 6. Where are cars allowed to go? – Car rental companies often prohibit driving a car rented in Western Europe into many of the Eastern countries.
 Always check if the desired itinerary is allowed before traveling.